-If you were injured in a truck accident in New York, our team wants to offer you a free consultation to discuss your case.
-We can investigate your situation and determine who was at fault for the wreck while helping you understand your options moving forward.
+If you were injured in an accident involving a large commercial truck in New York City, a top-rated New York truck accident lawyer at Morelli Law Firm can investigate your case and prove who was at fault for the crash while helping you explore your legal options moving forward.

-- Loss of wages, career, or earning capacity
+- Loss of income, career, or future earning potential

 - Pain and suffering